10 Best Payroll Software for Small Business Users in 2023

 - HR Pro: Custom priced

 ADP Run is ADP’s payroll system for small businesses with up to 49 employees.
-It comes with all of the essential payroll and payroll tax management tools you need, plus new hire reporting, onboarding, background checks, and access to job postings (via ZipRecruiter).
+It comes with all the essential payroll and payroll tax management tools you need, plus new hire reporting, onboarding, background checks, and access to job postings (via ZipRecruiter).
 Its higher tiers even come with extra HR support and handholding that you don’t get with your typical small business payroll software like Square Payroll.
 ADP also makes it easy to transition from one plan to the next if your company scales and you need additional HR tools.

 ADP Run’s payroll dashboard (Source: ADP)

-ADP Run Key Features
+ADP Run Overview

 Patriot Payroll: Best for Mom-and-Pop Businesses That Want a Low-cost DIY Option